tue-ees-5xwg0/assignments/README.md

 You can only merge it if all of them have passed.
 Otherwise, please read the CI log to check the failure, and make relevant corrections.

+### License

+When you add more open-source packages as the dependecies of your package, be sure to check whether their open-source licenses are compatible with the license of your package (BSD).

 ## Final presentation

 For the final presentation, you should use a Jupyter Notebook to demo the functionalities of the three assignments.